rarsan/splunk_cookbook/attributes/README.md

 * `node['splunk']['auth']` - The default admin password to use instead of splunks "changeme"

 * `node['splunk']['server_role']` - The role name of the splunk standalone install / dedicated search head.
-Forwarders will search for this role in order to identify the server in which to send the data.
+In case of standalone install, Forwarders will search for this role in order to identify the server to which send the data.
-* `node['splunk']['indexer_role']` - The role name of the splunk indexer if using dedicated searching
+* `node['splunk']['indexer_role']` - The role name of the splunk indexer if using dedicated indexer(s), i.e. distributed search.
+Forwarders will search for this role in order to identify the server(s) to which send the data.
+* `node['splunk']['cluster_search_role']` - The role name of the cluster search head in clustering mode.
+* `node['splunk']['cluster_master_role']` - The role name of the cluster master in clustering mode.
+* `node['splunk']['cluster_indexer_role']` - The role name of the cluster peer node in clustering mode.
+Forwarders will search for this role in order to identify the server(s) to which send the data.

 * `node['splunk']['max_searches_per_cpu']` - The max searches per cpu (limits.conf)